 - Complete the application forms and send them, along with the appropriate application fee, directly to the address indicated on the institution's forms.
 If you need parts of the application signed by Mills faculty or administration, bring the form to the appropriate office and leave it for the signature.
 Allow two days for the form to be signed and ready for you to pick up again.

-- Once accepted and decide to participate,immediately inform the Study Abroad Office by completing the Intent to Participate Form.
-This form will be included in the email indicating you have been approved.
+- Once accepted and decide to participate,immediately inform the Study Abroad Office by completing the Intent to Participate Form with a copy of your acceptance letter from the program.